πŸ“– Creating a Web Page

 Example

-Here is a complete example of a basic HTML5 page:
+Here's a complete example of a basic semantic HTML page.

 <!DOCTYPE html>